bastie/JavApi4Swift/README.md

 ### 0.26.1

 * [Word2Number](https://github.com/bastie/w2ni18n) is a converter library, to get numeric values from textual words f.e. `201` from `two hundred and one`.
+It is ported from non-i18n python project to i18n python project, to Java (and other) and now to Swift.

 ## Development